 The cons: While composable commerce is fast, it’s not necessarily a quick fix.
 Composability can get complex because you’re orchestrating multiple technologies from a range of vendors.
 Success requires smart strategy, robust software and trustworthy technology partners.

 If you have a simple business with predictable products, customers and spending habits, then you may not need the speed and agility of composable commerce.
-Then again, if your competitors go composable and start winning over your customers, you’ll be obliged to do the same.
+However, if the competition switches to composable commerce and serves customer needs better, you should definitely consider it.

 Why composability is tailor-made for today’s merchants